oxabz/oxabz.github.io/index.md

+## Welcome

 Welcome to the v0 of my blog and portfolio.
+Here you'll find my projects and articles I've written.

 ## Projects

 Through the years I've worked on several projects.
 I consider that those projects are the best learning experience I had.
 I had plenty of failed and completed both equally interesting.

 ### Zeloth : A Text adventure :

-- **categorie** : video game
+- **categories** : video game
 - **language** : C++
 - **techs** :
   - json
   - ncurse
 - **dates** : 2018 (in progress)

-Zeloth was initialy concieved as a text based adventure video game.
-It was a shared project with a collegue. saddly the collegue that was writting the dialogues for the game was unable to work on it due to school.
+Zeloth was initially conceived as a text based adventure video game.
+It was a shared project with a colleague.
+Sadly the colleague that was meant to write the dialogues for the game was unable to work on it due to school.
 The project was mainly completed code wise.
 So I decided on transforming the game in a framework for text adventure.
-The story writter is entirely done through json but I intend on adding a GUI for helping the story writter.
+The story writer is entirely done through json but I intend on adding a GUI for helping the story writer.
-Zeloth was incidentaly my first C++ project and my first object oriented progaming project.
+Zeloth was incidentally my first C++ project and my first object-oriented programming project.
 [more](https://github.com/oxabz/Zeloth-text-adventure)

 ### Micro language compiler and interpreter :

-- **categorie** : compiler & interpreter
+- **categories** : compiler & interpreter
 - **language** : C++
 - **dates** : 2019